hwborchers/ctv-optimization/Optimization.md

 - Optimization Infrastructure Packages
 - General Purpose Continuous Solvers
+- Quadratic Optimization
+- Test and Benchmarking Collections
+- Least-Squares Problems
+- Semidefinite and Convex Solvers
+- Global and Stochastic Optimization
 - Mathematical Programming Solvers
 - Combinatorial Optimization
 - Multi Objective Optimization
-- Specific Applications in Optimization

 Packages in this view are roughly structured according to these topics.
 (See also the "Related links" section at the end of the task view.)